-Mr. Dehaene has occupied several ministerial posts.
-He was Prime Minister of Belgium from 1992 to 1999 and vice-chairman of the European Convention.
-He is a member of the Board of Directors of Umicore NV, InBev NV and Lotus Bakeries NV.
-In October 2008 he was appointed chairman of Dexia NV/SA.
-He is also vice-president of the Koning Boudewijnstichting.
-He is a member of the European Parliament.
-Mr. Dehaene studied law and political and economic sciences in Namur and Leuven, Belgium.
+Jean-Luc Dehaene has held several ministerial posts.
+He was Prime Minister of Belgium from 1992 to 1999.
+He has been chairman of Dexia NV since 2008 and is a Member of the European Parliament.
+Jean-Luc studied law and economic sciences in Namur and Leuven, Belgium.